psychedelicsocietyofkansascity/sjs-org/index.md

       class: "btn btn--primary"
 ---

-Welcome to **Safe Journey Sanctum** — an initiative providing community based peer-support for overwhelmed individuals as well as a variety of harm reduction education & services for the Midwest region (primarily in KS and Missouri).
+Welcome to **Safe Journey Sanctum** — an organization that provides trauma-informed peer support for those in psychedelic or emotional distress.
+We offer harm reduction education, overdose response training, on-site drug testing, and event safety notifications—creating safer, more informed spaces for festivals, community gatherings, and beyond.

 [Learn More About Us](about)